antaresproject/docs/docs/modules_development/service_providers.md

 # Service Providers

 [TOC]
+## Introduction

 Service Provider is a class responsible for the component's initialization.
 It contains essential methods  enabling object's initialization within dependency injection.
+More information about service provider can be found at [Laravel documentation](https://laravel.com/docs/5.4/providers).

+## Class structure

 An example of Service Provider for the component's needs is depicted below:

 ```php
     <?php